ms-henglu/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2023-05-01-preview/types.md

 ### Properties
 * **keyData**: string (Required): The SSH public key data.

+## StorageApplianceCommandSpecification
+### Properties
+* **arguments**: string[]: The list of string arguments that will be passed to the script in order as separate arguments.
+* **command**: string (Required): The read-only command to execute against the storage appliance.

 ## StorageApplianceConfigurationData
 ### Properties
 * **adminCredentials**: [AdministrativeCredentials](#administrativecredentials) (Required): The credentials of the administrative interface on this storage appliance.
 * **rackSlot**: int (Required): The slot that storage appliance is in the rack based on the BOM configuration.
 * **serialNumber**: string (Required): The serial number of the appliance.
 * **storageApplianceName**: string: The user-provided name for the storage appliance that will be created from this specification.

+## StorageApplianceEnableRemoteVendorManagementParameters
+### Properties
+* **supportEndpoints**: string[]: Field Deprecated.
+This field is not used and will be rejected if provided.
+The list of IPv4 subnets (in CIDR format), IPv6 subnets (in CIDR format), or hostnames that the storage appliance needs accessible in order to turn on the remote vendor management.

 ## StorageApplianceProperties
 ### Properties